 Polytheism (Poly = many, theism = belief in Deity)

-Some Deities appear to have been ‘universal’; recognised over very large areas of what are now referred to as ‘Celtic’ lands.
-These spread, not only through the length and breadth of the British Isles but in addition onto the continent, into Gaul and Germanic regions.
+Some Deities appear to have been universal.
+Recognised over very large areas of what are now referred to as ‘Celtic’ lands.
+These spread, not only through the length and breadth of the British Isles.
+They also spread onto continental Europe; into Gaul and Germanic regions.
 Others appear to have been far more localised, such as Brigantia who was the protective Goddess of the Brigantes tribe located in Yorkshire and northern Britain.